20Pep/Lab2-Final-Project/README.md

 # Pac-Man
-This is a clone of pac man with my own details, to make it diferent
+This is a clone of pac man with my own details, C++, SFML